 When visiting southeast Asia it is almost inevitable, that you somehow at least spend a few days in Bangkok.
 The capital of Thailand is an international airport hub and for a lot of Thailand tourist their entry point.
 The city itself is big and modern but has this special flair of very traditional Thai culture and ways of live.
-Public transportation is good developed but also going with a small boat on the typical canal is a highlight and a proper way to ger from A to B.
+Public transportation is well developed but also going with a small boat on the typical canal is a highlight and a proper way to ger from A to B.

 As the capital of Thailand the city offers a lot of cultural highlights to explore but also a vibrant city life both day and night.
 Myself by that time have been already 3 times there, and I can say that city doesn’t get boring at all.